 As a kid, we’d plunge a whole watermelon into a bucket of ice water to chill for an hour, then cut it into pie shaped wedges and happily munch while seeing how far we could spit the seeds (remember when watermelon had seeds?).

 But this summer melon isn’t just for snacking.
 It also works in a variety of recipes.
-I use it in savory salads, patriotic salads, quenching agua frescas and margaritas.
+I use it in watermelon cucumber salad, patriotic salads, quenching watermelon water and watermelon margaritas.
 So why not watermelon popsicles, right?

 You’ll love this recipe because you’ll only need two ingredients and about 10 minutes of prep.